alkafir/www-uniprot/README.md

 This subroutine performs a search on UniProt.
 It accepts one mandatory argument `$query` and one optional `\%opts`.
-The `$query` argument is a query string that will be used to search UniProt (i.e. 'myosine', 'amoeba', etc...).
+The `$query` argument is a query string that will be used to search UniProt (i.e. 'myosin', 'amoeba', etc...).
 The `\%opts` argument is an optional reference to a hash of optional arguments.

 ### Optional arguments